+Any student will have the right to withdraw from their program of instruction at any time.
+The refund policy for students who have completed 60% or less of the course shall be based on a pro rata formula.
+If a student withdraws from their course after the close of business (5:00PM) of the business day prior to the first class they attend, JPCatholic will remit a refund, within thirty days following their withdrawal.
 Students are obliged to pay only for educational services rendered.
-The refund shall be the amount paid for instruction multiplied by a fraction, the numerator of which is the number of weeks of instruction which the student has not received but for which they have paid (determined by the date on the Withdrawal Form), and the denominator of which is the total number of weeks of instruction for which they have paid.
+The refund shall be the amount paid for instruction multiplied by a fraction, the numerator of which is the number of hours of instruction which the student has not received but for which they have paid, and the denominator of which is the total number of hours of instruction for which they have paid.